-Sheep known to be in their final trimester of pregnancy, or showing signs of advanced pregnancy, should not be transported.
-Animal welfare requirements for the transport of livestock across Bass Strait are outlined in
+Sheep known to be in their final trimester of pregnancy, or showing signs of advanced pregnancy, should not be transported across Bass Strait, see

 Breeding or store sheep consigned to Tasmania (including Flinders Island)